A New Riemannian Setting for Surface Registration: Conclusions

 \section{Conclusions}

-In this paper we propose a new approach to match regular surfaces in a Riemannian setting.
-Although this approach has been studied from a mathematical point of view in several papers, including \cite{Michor118,Michor119,Michor107}, so far it hasn't been applied to problems in computational anatomy.
+In this paper we propose a metric to match regular surfaces in a Riemannian setting.
+Although this metric has been studied from a mathematical point of view in several papers, including \cite{Michor119,Michor107}, so far it hasn't been applied to problems in computational anatomy.
 The aim of this work is to argue, that this is a promising approach, which is worthwhile to be studied further.

 In contrast to LDDMM, where surfaces are deformed via a deformation of the ambient space, in this approach the deformation is prescribed directly on the surface, while the ambient space stays constant.
 Because of this we call this approach matching with {\it inner metrics} as opposed to LDDMM, which can be described as matching with {\it outer metrics}.
-We show how to discretize the geodesic equation and how to compute the gradient of the matching functional with respect to the initial velocity.
+Other inner metrics, which have been proposed in the literature include \cite{Mio2005,Kurtek2010,Wirth2011,Fuchs2009,Michor118} We show how to discretize the geodesic equation and how to compute the gradient of the matching functional with respect to the initial velocity.
 In the last part of the paper we present numerical results on synthetic data of different topologies, which demonstrate the versatility and applicability of our method.

 At the present we applied this metric to match parametrized surfaces, which is an unwelcome restriction in applications.
 This is not a restriction of the framework itself, but only of the matching functional.
 By choosing a matching functional, which is independent of the parametrization of the surface, one can apply the same framework to unparametrized surfaces.
 In future work we plan to implement this capability and test the method on real anatomical data.